Fawzia of Egypt: Marriage

 Fawzia and Pahlavi were engaged in May 1938.
 However, they saw each other only once before their wedding.
 They married at the Abdeen Palace in Cairo on 15 March 1939.
 King Farouk took the couple on a tour of Egypt, showing them the pyramids, Al-Azhar University, and other famous sites.
 The contrast between the Crown Prince Mohammad Reza, dressed in the simple uniform of an Iranian officer, and the lavish opulence of the Egyptian court typified by the famously free-spending Farouk in his expensive suits, was much remarked upon at the time.
 After the wedding, King Farouk had a twenty-course meal to celebrate the nuptials at the Abdeen Palace.
 At the time Prince Mohammad Reza lived in awe of his overbearing father, Reza Shah, and was dominated by Farouk, who was considerably more self-confident.
 Afterwards, Fawzia departed for Iran together with her mother, Queen Nazli, on a train trip that saw the electricity break down several times, causing the two women to feel like they were going on a camping trip.

 When they returned to Iran the wedding ceremony was repeated at the Marble Palace, Tehran, which was also their future residence.
 As Mohammad Reza spoke no Turkish (one of the languages of the Egyptian elite, the other being French) and Fawzia was described as being only "competent" in Persian, the two talked to each other in French, in which both were fluent.
 Upon arriving in Tehran, Reza Shah had the main streets of Tehran decorated with banners and arches, and had a celebration at the Amjadieh stadium attended by 25,000 of the Iranian elite with synchronized acrobatics by students being followed by bastani (Iranian calisthenics), fencing, and football.
 The wedding dinner was a French-style dinner with "caviar from the Caspian Sea", "Consommé Royal", fish, fowl and lamb.
 Fawzia disliked Reza Khan, whom she described as a violent and thuggish man prone to attacking people with either his whip or riding crop.
 In contrast to the French food she had grown up with in Egypt, Fawzia found the food at the Iranian court sub-par.
-In the same way, Fawzia found that the palaces of Iran could not be compared to the palaces that she had grown up in Egypt.
+In the same way, Fawzia found that the palaces of Iran could not be compared to the palaces that she had grown up in in Egypt.